-Chloë Reddaway is Howard and Roberta Ahmanson Fellow in Art and Religion at the National Gallery, London.
-Her work focuses on visual theology and Christian art, and she is responsible at the National Gallery for teaching the MA in Christianity and the Arts
+Chloë Reddaway is Howard and Roberta Ahmanson Curator in Art and Religion at the National Gallery, London and a Visiting Research Fellow in the Centre for Arts and the Sacred at KCL.
+Her work focuses on visual theology and Christian art, with a particular interest in the potential of historic works of art for contemporary theology.

 Articles and Reviews

-- ‘Cross and Creation in Christian Liturgy and Art’, in Art and Christianity Enquiry.
-78, 2014.
+- ‘Cross and Creation in Christian Liturgy and Art’, in Art and Christianity Enquiry 78, 2014.
 (Book review.)

 - ‘Michael Landy: Saints Alive’, in Art and Christianity Enquiry 75, 2013.
 (Exhibition review.)

-- ‘Devotion by Design at the National Gallery’, in Art and Christianity Enquiry 67, 2011.
+- ‘Matter of Faith’, in Art and Christianity Enquiry 68, 2011.
+(Conference report.) • ‘Devotion by Design at the National Gallery’, in Art and Christianity Enquiry 67, 2011.
 (Exhibition review.)

 - ‘Byzantium at the Royal Academy’, Art and Christianity Enquiry 57, 2009.
 (Exhibition review.)

 - ‘Icons by Robin Cormack’, Art and Christianity Enquiry 55, 2008.
 (Book review.)
+Editorial